Ketamine infusions are provided on an outpatient basis.

 There are few, if any, conditions that exclude patients from Ketamine infusion treatment; however, if the patient is in active cardiac failure or suffering from very severe and uncontrolled high blood pressure, those medical conditions need to be treated prior to receiving infusion therapy.
 Additionally, patients who are being actively treated for substance abuse, drug abuse, etc., would need to have those situations corrected prior to the Ketamine infusion therapy.

 The initial medical evaluation will be billed to the patient’s insurance plan, however the ketamine infusion treatment is not covered by insurance.
-The first six (6) treatments are charged at $325.00 for each treatment, a booster treatment approximately 4-6 weeks later costs $375.00.
+The charge is $250.00 for each infusion.